Plant and Animal Interactions

 Plants and animals have unique ways of supporting each other in any given habitat.
 We will explore several habitats to discover the role animals play in seed dispersal, and learn about how seeds help animals survive through Vermont’s long cold winters.
 Students will investigate and model different seed dispersal strategies as they collect specimens, analyze data and play games while on a hike through fields and forest.

 Plants and animals have unique ways of supporting each other in any given habitat.
 Spring is a great time to learn about pollination – and how this simple but essential act of transferring pollen from one flower to another benefits both plants and animals.
 We begin by investigating a few dramatic flowers, and learn how the structures of these plants invite only certain pollinators.
 We then dive deeper into the structures to examine individual grains of pollen.
-Outdoor explorations and games reinforce the essential concepts.
-Teachers may choose to combine activities about Pollinators and their Flowers as well as Grains of Pollen into one 2-hour program, or they may choose to them as two separate programs.
+Outdoor explorations, games and interactive models reinforce the essential concepts.

 Spring – Outdoors / In classroom